paulricky/EMG_Control_Hand/README.md

 ## Evaluation Strategy

 Implemented regression metrics are per-output mean absolute error (MAE), root mean square error (RMSE), coefficient of determination (R²), and correlation, plus average batch inference latency.
 The training scripts also print overall mean MAE/RMSE. `compare_sim_real.py` computes per-channel MAE/RMSE and cross-correlation delay for logs containing `sim_compact01` and `real_compact01`; the standard dual backend logger does not currently emit those exact arrays, so such comparison logs require an external/export step.

-No committed dataset, checkpoint, metric report, confusion matrix, subject count, or physical-control benchmark exists.
-Therefore this README reports no model accuracy or latency result.

 For future studies, evaluation should preserve session-level separation and report, as appropriate: